-PAMINA RTDC1 Work Package 1.2: Questionnaire for RTDC1 Participants Organisation(s): Nirex Responsible Person(s): Date: 27 November 2006 observations in nature or palaeohydrogeological information. demonstrating t Evidence for the intrinsic robustness of the repository system, for example demonstrating that relevant features and processes are well understood, often supported by evidence from underground research laboratories.
-Describing the passive safety features of the repository and demonstrating that the design uses best practice scientific and engineering principles. radioactive wa performance an Nirex concept assumed.
-Suc management of radioactive waste that would be of relevance to the safety There is also a role in many performance assessments for semi-quantitative arguments, for example applying physical and chemical understanding of the system to build more simple models to give an insight of repository system behaviour. conducted at the earlie stages the focus is on the performance of a repose able to provide safety data at this stage to required to build confident stage are also more like non-technical audiences pualitative arguments may be particularly important in performance assessments onducted at the earlier stages of a repository development programme.
-At these tages the focus is on building understanding of the processes that could affect the erformance of a repository and on explaining how the repository concept will be ble to provide safety over very long time periods.
-There may also be insufficient ata at this stage to justify complex calculations, therefore other methods are equired to build confidence in the viability of the proposals.
-Assessments at this stage are also more likely to be communicated, at least in summary form, to wider, on-technical audiences for whom qualitative arguments may be more meaningful han detailed, complex calculations. arguments and evidence level of confidence in performance assessment quantitative performance qualitative consideration build understanding in safety case contains a number of different elements, and is an integration of guments and evidence that describe, quantify and substantiate the safety, and the vel of confidence in the safety, of a radioactive waste management facility.
-A prformance assessment in support of a safety case will include a range of the transfer end of the representation of the repository design, to the understanding in the overall repository performance and hence determine the hether it satisfies the relevant safety requirements.
-Information crucial in the safety case relates to:
+PAMINA RTDC-1 Work Package 1.2: Questionnaire for RTDC-1 Participants Organisation(s): Nirex (from April 2007: NDA) Responsible Person(s): Mike Poole Date: 27 November 2006 observations in nature or palaeohydrogeological information. • Evidence for the demonstrating to supported by evidence for the support of the he intrinsic robustness of the repository system, for example that relevant features and processes are well understood, often vidence from underground research laboratories. • Describing the that the design passive safety features of the repository and demonstrating uses best practice scientific and engineering principles. • The safety can radioactive wa performance an Nirex concept assumed.
+Suc management of case. se may also include more general arguments related to aste management, and information to put the results of ad safety assessments into perspective.
+For example, for the a repository at a depth below ground of about 650m is the a depth offers a number of benefits to the long-term f radioactive waste that would be of relevance to the safety There is also a role arguments, for example to build more simple mo in many performance assessments for semi-quantitative applying physical and chemical understanding of the system odels to give an insight of repository system behaviour.
+Qualitative arguments conducted at the earlie stages the focus is on b performance of a repose able to provide safety data at this stage to required to build confid stage are also more like non-technical audiences than detailed, complex of may be particularly important in performance assessments or stages of a repository development programme.
+At these building understanding of the processes that could affect the sitory and on explaining how the repository concept will be over very long time periods.
+There may also be insufficient justify complex calculations, therefore other methods are dence in the viability of the proposals.
+Assessments at this ely to be communicated, at least in summary form, to wider, s for whom qualitative arguments may be more meaningful calculations.
+A safety case contains a number of different elements, and is an integration of arguments and evidence that describe, quantify and substantiate the safety, and the level of confidence in the safety, of a radioactive waste management facility.
+A performance assessment in support of a safety case will include a range of quantitative performance indicators, together with alternative lines of reasoning and qualitative considerations, such as the intrinsic quality of the repository design, to build understanding in the overall repository performance and hence determine whether it satisfies the relevant safety requirements.
+Information crucial in the he safety case relates to: